METHODOLOGY

 3. Can I qualify for the award without participating in the exhibition?

+Yes, you can qualify for the award without participating in the exhibition, which is optional.
 All scores are confidential and not shared with anyone including the nominees.

 4. Why is the exhibition important?